393 Portage Avenue,

 Famous Players skipped paying the enormous lease for a few months before it was closed on June 15, 2014, and that resulted in the mall’s owners replacing the locks.
 They sued to get their equipment back, but lost.

 In June 2002, Landmark Cinemas took over this theatre that is commonly known as one of Winnipeg’s most finest.
-They are currently showing art films and offer free parking.
+They were showing art films and offer free parking.
+It was closed in 2014.
+The building stands vacant in 2021.